-Establishment of moment fragmentation in \nzo\ prompts the question of its prevalence across the Nd pyrochlore family.
-Neutron spectroscopy on \nho~\cite{anand2015observation,Anand2017_Nd2Hf2O7_muSR_INS,samartzis2022pinch} and Nd$_2$ScNbO$_7$~\cite{mauws2021magnetic,scheie2021beyond} confirms AIAO order together with dynamical spin-ice-like correlations, the hallmarks of fragmentation.
-In contrast, the divergence free component, and thus fragmentation, has been argued to be absent in \nso~\cite{Bertin_2015_Nd2Sn2O7}, which enters an AIAO phase below $T_{\mathrm{N}}\approx 0.91~\mathrm{K}$ with a comparatively large ordered moment $m_{\mathrm{ord}}=1.708(3)\,\uB/\mathrm{Nd}^{3+}$ (see Table.\ref{Tab:Compare}).
-The central experimental claim is the observation of spontaneous muon spin precession in zero field $\mu$SR below $T_{\mathrm{N}}$, absent in analogous measurements on \nzo~\cite{xu2016spin} and \nho~\cite{Anand2017_Nd2Hf2O7_muSR_INS}; this has been taken to indicate that no dynamic internal fields exist to obscure the static order in \nso.
+Establishment of dynamical moment fragmentation in \nzo\ prompts the question of its prevalence across the Nd pyrochlore family.
+Neutron spectroscopy on \nho~\cite{anand2015observation,Anand2017_Nd2Hf2O7_muSR_INS,samartzis2022pinch} and Nd$_2$ScNbO$_7$~\cite{mauws2021magnetic,scheie2021beyond} confirms AIAO order together with dynamical spin-ice-like correlations, the hallmarks of moment fragmentation.
+In contrast, the divergence free component, and thus dynamical fragmentation, has been argued to be absent in \nso~\cite{Bertin_2015_Nd2Sn2O7}, which enters an AIAO phase below $T_{\mathrm{N}}\approx 0.91~\mathrm{K}$ with a comparatively large ordered moment $m_{\mathrm{ord}}=1.708(3)\,\uB/\mathrm{Nd}^{3+}$ (see Table~\ref{Tab:Compare}).
+The central experimental claim is the observation of spontaneous muon spin precession in zero field muon spin relaxation ($\mu$SR) below $T_{\mathrm{N}}$, absent in analogous measurements on \nzo~\cite{xu2016spin} and \nho~\cite{Anand2017_Nd2Hf2O7_muSR_INS}; this has been taken to indicate that no dynamic internal fields exist on the $\mu$SR timescale to obscure the static order in \nso.
 Taken together with the observation that $C_p\propto T^{3}$ below $T_{\mathrm{N}}$, these results motivated the proposal that \nso\ realizes a Coulombic antiferromagnet (CAF), stabilized by further neighbor interactions and characterized by long range spin ice entanglement~\cite{Chen2023_CAF}.
 The CAF phase is predicted to exhibit distinctive spectroscopic signatures, including gapped monopole continuums and gapless, linearly dispersing photon-like excitations.
-Following Ref.~\cite{Bertin_2015_Nd2Sn2O7}, work on Nd$_2$GaSbO$_7$~\cite{gomez2021absence} likewise finds no conclusive evidence of fragmentation within the AIAO state; instead a gapped magnetic mode appears at $\hbar\omega\approx 0.25~\mathrm{meV}$ without the $Q$-dependence characteristic of spin-ice correlations.
+Following Ref.~\cite{Bertin_2015_Nd2Sn2O7}, work on Nd$_2$GaSbO$_7$~\cite{gomez2021absence} likewise finds no conclusive evidence of dynamical moment fragmentation within the AIAO state; instead a gapped magnetic mode appears at $\hbar\omega\approx 0.25~\mathrm{meV}$ without the $Q$-dependence characteristic of spin-ice correlations.